marius-wieschollek/passwords/CONTRIBUTING.md

 2. Run `npm install`
 3. Run `npm run build`
 4. Run `npm run start`
-5. Open your browser and type [http://localhost/](http://localhost/)
+5. Open your browser and type [https://localhost/](https://localhost/)
 6. Allow the connection using a self signed https certificate
 7. Log in with the username `admin` and the password `admin`
 8. You can now access the [app](http://localhost/index.php/apps/passwords)

 #### Sample Data
+The docker setup comes with two test users `max` and `erika` with the password `PasswordsApp`.
+All users have a set of sample data installed.
-A [file with sample data](https://git.mdns.eu/nextcloud/passwords/wikis/Developers/_files/SamplePasswords.json) is available in the wiki and can be imported on the [backups page](http://localhost/index.php/apps/passwords#/backup).
+You can also download a [file with sample data](https://git.mdns.eu/nextcloud/passwords/wikis/Developers/_files/SamplePasswords.json) from the wiki and can import it on the [backups page](http://localhost/index.php/apps/passwords#/backup).

 #### Helpful commands
 * `npm run watch` - Create development build of JS/CSS files and watch for changes